hackclub/hackclub/workshops/that_was_easy/README.md

 }
 ```

 And that's it!
-Run the repl with your new`index.js` and try out the key binding!
+Run the repl with your new `script.js` and try out the key binding!

 ## Part VI: Publishing and Sharing